Data Centers in Chennai

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Chennai are strategically located near major business hubs, including the IT corridor along Old Mahabalipuram Road (OMR), Ambattur Industrial Estate, and Guindy.
-This proximity provides low-latency connectivity for the city's thriving IT, automotive, and manufacturing sectors.
+Proximity To Key Business Districts: Data centers are located near the SIPCOT IT Park and Ambattur industrial zones.
+This placement provides low-latency hosting for the city's large banking, financial services, and insurance sectors.

 Natural Disaster Risk